top of page

 REVIEWER BIOS

-Nelson is a graduate of the Rhode Island School of Design, where he received his BFA and a graduate of the University of Hartford, Hartford Art School, where he received his MFA.
+• Nelson Chan was born in New Jersey to immigrant parents from Hong Kong and Taiwan and has spent most of his life between the States and Hong Kong.
+Having grown up between two continents, this immigrant experience influences the majority of his work.
+Nelson received his BFA and MFA from RISD and the Hartford Art School, respectively.
 He has been exhibited nationally and internationally at institutions such as the Museum of Chinese in America, New York, NY; Boston Center for the Arts, Boston, MA; The Print Center, Philadelphia, PA; Kunstlerhaus Bethanien, Berlin, Germany; and 798 Space, Beijing, China.
-His books are collected in the institutional libraries of the Harry Ransom Center, The MET, The Guggenheim, The Whitney, and MoMA.
+His books are collected in the institutional libraries of the The MET, The Guggenheim, The Whitney, and MoMA, among others.
+Along with his photography, book publishing is another focus of his studio practice.
+He is co-founder of TIS books and is a Professor of Photography at the California College of the Arts.

 • SKYLARK EDITIONS is a non-profit publishing project based in Chicago that provides a platform for the creation and distribution of innovative photobooks by emerging and established artists.